Skip to content

 For example, if producing two 3-minute educational or branding video each month costing $2,000 per video, that’s $48,000 for a full year of weekly videos.
 But if you purchase a 24-video package upfront for $30,000, your cost per video is only $1,250 instead of $2,000.
 You save $18,000 overall and still have the same consistent video presence.
 That’s a cost saving of almost 37.5%.

-Budgeting Wisely for Long-Term Success
+Budgeting Wisely for Long-Term Results

-Many businesses make the mistake of trying to penny pinch when it comes to investing in marketing such as videos.
+Many practices make the mistake of trying to penny pinch when it comes to investing in marketing such as videos.
 They may try to cut costs by only producing one video per quarter rather than consistently each month.
 This short-sighted approach often ends up costing more in the long run.

 Rather than focusing on the upfront costs, it’s important to view marketing investments through a long-term lens.
 Consistently producing videos may require a larger upfront investment, but this enables substantially discounted bulk pricing.
-And the cumulative effect of those videos will continue paying dividends for months and years after production.
+And the cumulative effect of those videos will continue paying dividends for months and years after production ends.

 Getting the Most from Your Video Investment